kausnz/panama-electricity-load-forecast/README.md

-# mlzoomcamp-2022-01-heuristic-shannon
+# mlzoomcamp-2022-01-electricity-load-forecast
-This is a Midterm project for ML Zoomcamp 2022 (TODO: change it)
+This is a Midterm project for ML Zoomcamp 2022

-Dataset
+Coming soon...